keptn/keptn.github.io/content/docs/1.0.x/install/cli-install/index.md

       ```

 After you install both the Keptn CLI and Keptn itself,
-you must authenticate the CLI and the Bridge.
+you must authenticate the CLI.
 See [Authenticate Keptn CLI and Bridge](../authenticate-cli-bridge/).